tomrcc/hugo-starter/content/blog/the-10-biggest-rebrands-and-logo-designs-of-2019.md

 ### Send your best email

 So, remember to keep this in mind and to always know that if you are sending out emails related to your business, be sure to follow-up with customers or clients and make sure that they are getting their emails in a timely manner.

+[^1]:
+    This is some info related to the footnote test!